2020-21 Catalog (Archived Catalog)

 Veterans and Military Personnel

 The Higher Education Veterans Service Act requires colleges to create, publish, and distribute a comprehensive guide of services available specifically to veterans at their institutions.
-This survey can be viewed on the SVCC website by clicking on the "yellow ribbon" link on our homepage.
+These services can be viewed on the SVCC website by clicking on the "yellow ribbon" link on our homepage.
 The bill requires schools with 1,000 or more full-time students to appoint a coordinator to act as a liaison between administrators and student veterans.
-Military veterans will be provided with a veterans' recognition cord to be worn at graduation.

 For additional information regarding Veterans, please see Veteran Students and Veteran Benefits under Financial Assistance.